get-woke/woke/README.md

 `woke` will also automatically ignore anything listed in `.gitignore`.

+`woke` uses [gobwas/glob](https://github.com/gobwas/glob) to parse ignore globs.
+See link for more details on matching

 ### Exit Code

 By default, `woke` will exit with a successful exit code when there are any rule failures.